 - 1 -2 tablespoons heavy whipping cream

-- Preheat oven to 350° degrees F. Prepare two 8-inch round cake pans with either baking spray or line with parchment.
+- Preheat oven to 350° degrees F. Spray two 8-inch round cake pans with baking spray or line each with parchment paper.

-Beat butter and sugar together in a bowl of stand mixer fitted with paddle attachment until smooth and creamy.
-(1-2 minutes) Beat in eggs, 1 at a time, until incorporated.
+- In the bowl of a stand mixer fitted with the paddle attachment, cream butter and sugar until smooth and creamy (1-2 minutes).
+Beat in eggs, 1 at a time, until incorporated.

 - Add vanilla extract.
 Once incorporated remove bowl from mixer.

-- Sift flour and baking powder together in a bowl then stir into creamed butter mixture by hand.
+- In a bowl, whisk together flour and baking powder.
+Then, stir it into the creamed butter mixture by hand.
 Mix milk into batter until smooth.

 - You should have about 6 cups of batter.
-Pour 1 1/2 cups of the batter (or 1/4 of your total batter) into one of the prepared cake pans; add 1/4 of the apples and 1/4 of the brown sugar mixture.
-Lightly pat apple mixture into batter.
-Gently pour another 1 1/2 cups of batter over apple layer; top with another 1/4 of the apples and brown sugar mixture.
-Lightly pat apples into batter.
+Pour 1½ cups of the batter (or ¼ of your total batter) into one of the prepared cake pans.
+Then, add ¼ of the apples and ¼ of the brown sugar mixture.
+Lightly pat the apple mixture into the batter.
+Gently pour another 1½ cups of batter over the apple layer.
+Top with another ¼ of the apples and brown sugar mixture.
+Lightly pat apples into the batter.

-- Repeat this with remaining batter and brown sugar/apple mixture in other cake pan.
+- Repeat this layering with the remaining batter and brown sugar and apple mixture in the second cake pan.

-Bake in the preheated 350°F oven until a toothpick inserted in the center of the cake comes out MOSTLY clean, 25 to 35 minutes.
-(Do NOT overbake!
-Cake is done when the edges are golden brown and the cake has just slightly pulled away from the sides of the pan)
+- Bake for 25-35 minutes, or until an inserted toothpick comes out mostly clean.
+(Do NOT overbake!)
+The cake is done when the edges are golden brown and the cake has just slightly pulled away from the sides of the pan.

-- Add butter, vanilla, cinnamon, confectioners sugar and 1 tablespoon in heavy cream to stand mixer fitted with paddle attachment.
-(You can also use a hand held mixer.)
+- Add butter, vanilla, cinnamon, confectioners' sugar, and 1 tablespoon of heavy cream to stand mixer fitted with paddle attachment.
+(You can also use a handheld mixer.)

-- Turn mixer on slow to incorporate all ingredients.
-If frosting seems too thick add remaining heavy cream.
-Turn mixer on high and mix for 1-2 minutes or until frosting is lighter and fluffier.
-(You want frosting to be a spreadable consistency.)
+- With the mixer on low, incorporate all ingredients.
+If the frosting seems too thick, add the remaining heavy cream.
+Turn the mixer on high and mix for 1-2 minutes, or until the buttercream is lighter and fluffier.
+(You want the frosting to be a spreadable consistency.)

-Place the first layer of cake on cake stand.
+- Place the first layer of cake on a cake stand.
 Drizzle with up to 3 tablespoons of caramel.
-(Allow to soak in, about 1-2 minutes)
+(Allow to soak in, about 1-2 minutes.)

-Cover with all of your cinnamon frosting.
-(Should be about 1 cup.
-This is a naked cake so feel free to push the frosting all the way to the edge so that it is visible when you place the next layer on top.)
+- Cover with all of the cinnamon frosting (about a cup).
+This is a naked cake so feel free to push the frosting all the way to the edge so that it is visible when you place the next layer on top.

-Place the other layer of cake on top and drizzle with caramel.
+- Place the other layer of cake on top and drizzle with more caramel.
 Allow caramel to spill over the sides if you would like.
-Cake should be served immediately.
-Serve extra caramel with each slice.
+Serve the cake immediately with extra caramel for each slice.